 This page offers aspects of Paul Revere Williams, American Architect.
 Texts and selected images for each of the decade overviews can be accessed by clicking on the dates.
 The photo essay texts and a representative image for each essay will open by clicking on the essay titles, and embedded at the bottom of the photo essay text is a link to the GALLERY with additional text and more images of the featured building.
 The photographs in the GALLERY are not necessarily identical to those in the photo essays.

-The recent exhibit, Paul Revere Williams, American Architect, emphasized Williams' architecture and shed light on his personal and professional history.
+Paul Revere Williams, American Architect, emphasizes Williams' architecture and shed light on his personal and professional history.
 Featuring 200 new photographs, the exhibit consisted of still photographs and slide shows arranged by decade, 1920s through 1960s, depicting interiors and exteriors of buildings.
 The images are of small and grand houses, business buildings, schools, churches and even the memorial for Al Jolson, the greatest of the black-face vaudville performers.
 Although not all of the 3000 or more of Williams-designed structures were illustrated, the wide range of styles and the mastery of detail for which he was celebrated are demonstrated, and unique large-scale photo installations provide close looks at seven projects.
-Practical Glamour and Persistence will add two photo installations.
-All photo installations will be represented in the book.